The MIR | Clarification of Terms

 Schizophrenia

 Schizophrenia can involve hallucinations and disruptions in mental imagery, leading to intrusive, involuntary visual or auditory hallucinations that feel as vivid as real perceptions.
-While some individuals may experience hyperactive and uncontrollable mental imagery, others may have impaired voluntary imagery, struggling to visualize or recall mental pictures.
+While some individuals may experience hyperactive and uncontrollable mental imagery, others may have impaired voluntary imagery, struggling to visualise or recall mental pictures.
 These distortions in internal perception contribute to difficulties in distinguishing imagination from reality.

 Sense or Sensory Experience